 Sean welcomes collaboration with other firms, regularly serving in various project roles including Landscape Historian, Mapping Specialist, and Historic Preservation Specialist.
 With an educational background in cultural anthropology, historic preservation, landscape architecture, and planning, he meets the Secretary of the Interior's Professional Qualification Standards for Historic Preservationist, and Historic Preservation Planner, Historian, and Landscape Historian.
 Sean currently serves as Vice Chair on the Georgia National Register Review Board.

-Away from the desk, Sean can be found tending plants in his family’s garden and nursery, collecting field recordings, and out taking photographs of all sorts of places.
+Away from the desk, Sean can be found tending plants in his family’s garden and nursery, collecting field recordings, and practicing landscape photography.

 Education